Charlie May Simon

 Read more about the house here: https://www.arkansasheritage.com/docs.

-The John Gould Fletcher Library is the fourth stop on our Arkansas Author Adventures Trail.
+The John Gould Fletcher Library is the third stop on our Arkansas Author Adventures Trail.